nick-desteffen/astronomy-pics/README.md

 # astronomypics.net
-Scrapes data from [Astronomy Picture of the Day](http://apod.nasa.gov/apod/astropix.html), stores it in [MongoDB](http://www.mongodb.org/), and presents it in a more usable form.
+Scrapes data from [Astronomy Picture of the Day](http://apod.nasa.gov/apod/astropix.html), stores it in [MongoDB](http://www.mongodb.org/), and presents it in a more usable form using [Backbone.js](http://backbonejs.org).
 Adds additional functionality such as:

 * voting